in the heart of Kiama

 Terralong Village contains 5 distinct buildings called ‘Stages’.
 Stage 1 comprises 16 fully renovated single bedroom units set across two levels (the top level is accessed by well-designed stairs).
 Each unit has its own balcony and is set among established trees, enjoying easy access to Kiama’s CBD.
-Averaging 44m2, these units are ideal for one person.UNIT PRICING FLOOR PLANS
+Averaging 44m2, these units are ideal for one person.UNIT PRICING AND AVAILABILITY FLOOR PLANS

 Large 1-Bedroom Units

 Located on the corner of Terralong Street and Havilah Place, this 6-level building contains 51 one-bedroom units, each with balconies and ranging in size from 57m2 to 100m2.
 The larger floor plans include a den that can be converted to a second bedroom.
-Lift access and ramps are provided, as is parking on the ground floor.UNIT PRICING FLOOR PLANS
+Lift access and ramps are provided, as is parking on the ground floor.UNIT PRICING AND AVAILABILITY FLOOR PLANS

 Large 2-Bedroom Units

 With access from Thomson Street, this newer stage includes 21 units across 3 levels.
 It contains 15 popular 90m2 unit floor plans and 6 larger 110m2 units at each end that feature 2 bedrooms plus an extra study/possible third bedroom.
-The building includes garaging and storage bays and is connected to stage 3 and 5.UNIT PRICING FLOOR PLANS
+The building includes garaging and storage bays and is connected to stage 3 and 5.UNIT PRICING AND AVAILABILITY FLOOR PLANS

 7 Levels of Unit Ranges

 Accessed further up Thomson Street, Stage 5 is cleverly built into the natural slope of the land, with 88 units on offer from 1-bedroom through to huge 188m2 apartments that include ample outdoor terraces.
-Stage 5 offers some great views and includes common areas, the Sky Lounge and Conservatory.UNIT PRICING FLOOR PLANS
+Stage 5 offers some great views and includes common areas, the Sky Lounge and Conservatory.UNIT PRICING AND AVAILABILITY FLOOR PLANS

 Frequently Asked Questions